 Leak 1 — Buying US-domiciled ETFs instead of Ireland-domiciled equivalents

 This is the biggest one.
-If you own SPY, QQQ, or VOO as a non-US resident Singapore investor, the US government withholds 30% of your dividends.
+If you own US-domiciled ETFs like SPY, QQQ, or VOO as a non-US resident Singapore investor, the US government withholds 30% of your dividends.

 On a 2%-yielding US large-cap basket, that's a 0.3% pure drag from withholding alone, plus the long-tail compounding loss as those dividends would otherwise have been reinvested.
-The total drag, including reinvestment effects over a 30-year horizon, sits at roughly 1.0–1.5% annually.
+The total estimated drag, including reinvestment effects over a 30-year horizon, sits at roughly 1.0–1.5% annually — actual figures depend on dividend yield, reinvestment timing, and individual circumstances.

 Leak 2 — Idle SGD cash earning 0.05%

 The default savings account at a Singapore retail bank pays 0.05% per annum.
-T-bills auctioned by MAS regularly hit 3–4%.
-The gap is up to 3.95% per year on any cash you're holding.
+T-bills auctioned by MAS have in recent periods offered meaningfully higher yields — check current MAS auction results for the latest figures.
+The gap between a standard savings account and available alternatives can be substantial on any cash you're holding.

-For an emergency fund or short-term holding of SGD $50k, the leak is up to SGD $1,975/year — for doing literally nothing different except parking the cash in T-bills (via auctions on the IBKR or SGS website) instead of the savings account.
+For an emergency fund or short-term holding of SGD $50k, this gap represents a meaningful annual opportunity cost — for doing literally nothing different except moving the cash into a higher-yielding product.

 Leak 3 — Unmaxed SRS room